rdbeach/JsonQuery/README.md

 	2) JSQL queries (JSON Strucured Query Language)

 The single node traversal operators allow you to maniputate the JSON tree one node at a time.
-For instance, a deeply nested JSON field can be extracted in one brief line:
+For instance, a deeply nested JSON field can be extracted as follows:

 **$.get("company.sales.international.reps.bob.commision").val();**

-You work with a specific node by indiating its "path".
+As you can see, you create a "path" string to target a particular node.

 The JSQL Engine allows you to run SQL style queries on the JSON structure, like this:

 **$.jsql("Select * from company:reps.? where commision>5000)**

+The query returns a result set, which is a set of matching nodes.

 This project does not address binding JSON to Java classes.
 Instead, the JSON information is encapsulated in a dynamic tree structure.
 From there, you can do with it whatever you want- write it to a class, save it to a database, or send a JSON response back to your client app after processing a request.